-According to growth figures from the Office of National Statistics, 50% of the UK’s workforce is set to work remotely at least once per week in 2020.
+According to growth figures from the Office of National Statistics, 50% of the UK’s workforce is set to work remotely at least once per week.
 The rise of remote working means businesses and team managers need to adapt to having a workforce spread out across multiple locations.

 This raises a number of unique challenges in terms of keeping everyone on target and maximising productivity.
 There are also a number of practical issues with not working face-to-face with colleagues and not being able to interact with the same items.